Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Facillitation Plan.md

 # Regen Facillitation Plan

 ## Why?
-To enhance resoloution of the netwe
+To enhance resoloution of the network structure, our domains and roles

+## How?
+Collect individual perspectives, and deepen enquiry

+## What?

 Scoping statement: